Get all the details on our back yard renovation that includes artificial turf and checkerboard concrete pavers!

 You can’t really tell in these photos but it’s really hard to grow grass in our area.
 It’s mostly weeds, not grass, and it’s always wet.

 There’s also a chafer beetle problem where raccoons and the like come and dig them out of the grass leaving behind a muddy mess.

 It also wasn’t graded properly and it sloped toward the house which wasn’t good.
-We live on the mountainside and changing the grade of our back yard to slope away from the house was a top priority.
+We live on the mountainside and changing the grade of our back yard to slope away from the house was a top priority for us.

-We know about 20 families in our area that have artificial grass and love it so we have been wanting it for some time.
-Especially since our yard is so small, it’s the perfect solution.
+We know about 10 families in our area that have artificial grass and love it so we have been wanting it for some time.
+Especially since our yard is so small, it’s the perfect solution to the problem.

 Installing the Artificial Grass/Turf

 Artificial turf or grass needs a lot of prep before it gets rolled out.
 There are some fine details that can make it look really fake if not done correctly.

 The sand on the ground needs to be extremely flat and tampered down.